• unwind ai

 st.header("Configuration")

-api_key = st.text_input("OpenAI API Key", type="password")
+api_key = st.text_input("OpenAI API Key:", type="password")

-qdrant_url = st.text_input("Qdrant URL")
+qdrant_url = st.text_input("Qdrant URL:")

-qdrant_api_key = st.text_input("Qdrant API Key", type="password")
+qdrant_api_key = st.text_input("Qdrant API Key:", type="password")

-Document upload interface:
+# Document upload tabs

 tabs = st.tabs([config.name for config in COLLECTIONS.values()])